DoTranMinhChu/learning-react-basic/README.md

 # VIII. setSate - Change State and Re-render (https://reactjs.org/docs/conditional-rendering.html)

 * Open file [MyClassComponents.js]
-    * We can see code like that :
+    * We can see code as follows :

             .....